Peru national football team: 2024

+2025

 Managers

-A total of 43 managers have led the Peru national football team since 1927 (including multiple spells separately); of these, 36 have been from Peru and 23 have been from abroad.
+A total of 44 managers have led the Peru national football team since 1927 (including multiple spells separately); of these, 36 have been from Peru and 24 have been from abroad.
 Sports analysts and historians generally consider Peru's most successful managers to have been the Englishman Jack Greenwell and the Peruvian Marcos Calderón.
 The former managed Peru to triumph in the 1938 Bolivarian Games and the 1939 South American Championship, and the latter led Peru to victory in the 1975 Copa América tournament and coached it at the 1978 FIFA World Cup.
 Three other managers have led Peru to tournament victories—Juan Carlos Oblitas, Freddy Ternero, and Sergio Markarián each oversaw Peru's victory in the Kirin Cup in Japan, in 1999, 2005 and 2011, respectively.

 Soon after forming Peru's national football team, the FPF invited Uruguayan coaches Pedro Olivieri and Julio Borelli to manage the squad.
 Olivieri received the FPF's first appointment, for the 1927 South American Championship, due to his prior experience managing Uruguay.
 Borelli became the national team's second manager, for the 1929 South American Championship, after some years of refereeing football matches in Peru.
 The Spaniard Francisco Bru, Peru's third manager and first World Cup coach at the inaugural tournament in 1930, previously had been Spain's first manager.
 The FPF next appointed the national team's first Peruvian coach, Telmo Carbajo, for the 1935 South American Championship.
-The team's manager since August 2022 is the Peruvian Juan Reynoso.
+Coach Ricardo Gareca was credited well, bringing Peru to the 2018 FIFA World Cup after 36 years, finished second in the 2019 and placed third in 2015 and fourth in 2021 Copa Américas, along with almost bringing Peru to their sixth World Cup in 2022.
+The team's manager since September 2025 is youth director Manuel Barreto, who has taken the role as caretaker manager.

 Managers that brought outstanding changes to the Peru national team's style of play include the Hungarian György Orth and the Brazilians Didi and Tim.
 Orth coached Peru from 1957 to 1959; sports historian Andreas Campomar cites Peru's "4–1 thrashing of England in Lima" as evidence of Orth's positive influence over the national team's offensive game.
 Víctor Benítez, Peru's defensive midfielder under Orth, attributes the Hungarian with maximizing the team's potential by accurately placing each player in their optimal positions.
 Didi coached Peru from 1968 to 1970 and managed it at the 1970 FIFA World Cup; Campomar attributes Didi's tactics as the reason for Peru's development of a "free-flowing football" style.
 Placar, a Brazilian sports journal, attributed Tim, who managed Peru at the 1982 FIFA World Cup, with making Peru "a team that plays beautiful, combining efficiency with that swagger that people thought only existed in Brazil".

 Players

 Current squad

-The following players were called up for the friendly matches against Germany and Morocco on 25 and 28 March 2023.
+The following players were called up for the friendly matches against Russia and Chile on 12 and 18 November 2025, respectively.

-Caps and goals are correct as of 19 November 2022, after the match against Bolivia.
+Caps and goals are correct as of 18 November 2025, after the match against Chile.